Gaussian beams and caustic avoidance in gravitational optics: Some key insights

 \subsection{Fourier transform vs. Gaussian beam decomposition}

-Finite and extended sources, in addition to the applications of wave optics have been inspiring interest among the gravitational lensing researchers for the last few decades \citep{Peters:1974, Herlt:1978, Schneider:1992, Nakamura:1999, Suyama:2005mx, Matsunaga:2006uc, Yoshida:2006, Lee:2009, Nambu:2013, Yoo:2013cia, Nambu:2016, Takahashi:2016jom, Turyshev:2017, Fleury:2017we, Turyshev:2018, Tsukamoto:2018, Fleury:2018cro, Fleury:2019, Jow:2020rcy}.
-In gravitational lensing theory, one determines the properties of intervening lenses (or matter distributions) via the distortions they create on the cross--sectional area of an image with respect to a pre--defined background.
+In gravitational lensing studies, the effect of finite and extended sources in addition to the applications of wave optics phenomena have been inspiring interest for the last few decades \cite{Peters:1974, Herlt:1978, Schneider:1992, Nakamura:1999, Suyama:2005mx, Matsunaga:2006uc, Yoshida:2006, Lee:2009, Nambu:2013, Yoo:2013cia, Nambu:2016, Takahashi:2016jom, Turyshev:2017, Fleury:2017we, Turyshev:2018, Tsukamoto:2018, Fleury:2018cro, Fleury:2019, Jow:2020rcy}.
+In the standard gravitational lensing theory, one determines the properties of intervening lenses (or matter distributions) via the distortions they create on the cross-sectional area of an image with respect to a pre-defined background.
 Calculations of the magnification matrix and the flux of images are well studied for point sources.
 The underlying framework can be traced back to the standard thin bundle approximation.

 On the other hand, enlarging the theory of gravitational lensing for extended sources is not an easy task.
-For this, one usually assumes a \textit{weak field} regime such that the angular position of the unlensed source can be linked to the one of the image by adding the contributions associated with each point source that makes up the extended source in question \citep{Schneider:1992}.
+For this, one usually assumes a \textit{weak field} regime such that the angular position of the unlensed source can be linked to the one of the image by adding the contributions associated with each point source that makes up the extended source in question \cite{Schneider:1992}.
 Similarly, the magnification of an extended source can be obtained via the integration of point source magnifications on the source plane weighted by some surface brightness profile of liking.
-Those methods were criticized on the basis that the thin bundle approximation is an over--simplified assumption to mimic the light propagation in the real universe \citep{Fleury:2017we,Fleury:2018cro,Fleury:2019}.
+Those methods were criticized on the basis that the thin bundle approximation is an over-simplified assumption to mimic the light propagation in the real universe \cite{Fleury:2017we,Fleury:2018cro,Fleury:2019}.
 The authors claim that one needs to consider the strong field regime of gravity and study thick bundles in order to model the extended source effect.
 We should note that since an extended source is usually considered as a collection of point sources, most formalisms break down when the caustics are introduced into the picture.
 Then, one has to beyond the ray picture and introduce the wave effects into the problem.